s8stchro/dh-project-ws14/README.md

 - position in text is relevant, before a noun and after an adjective for example
 - typically words that encode grammatical categories, such as negation (, mood, tense, or case — not in greek!)

+## data range
+- 14 letters of Paul and those likely by Paul (numbers are the numeration in [sblgnt](https://github.com/morphgnt/sblgnt), more info see [wikipedia](http://de.wikipedia.org/wiki/Paulusbriefe))
+    'P1': ['66', '67', '68', '69', '71', '73', '78']
+    'P1/P2': ['72']
+    'P2': ['70', '74']
+    'P3': ['75', '76', '77']
+    'pP': ['79']
+- 2 letters of Peter

+## parameter extraction using python
+1. all words denoted as C (conjunctions) are extracted
+2. the conjunctions are filtered using the particle list (/data/dicts) via their Lemman-form
+    - observation: in sblgnt, 'τε' has two forms 'τε' and 'τέ'

 ## list of parameters for the statistics
 1. sample_no:
 	- one number for each data row